samir360/tmdb-cinema-fetch/README.md

 - The plugin might encounter errors if the TMDb API key is not provided or is invalid.
 - The data of actors and movies are not saved in the database.

 ---

+I hope this README is helpful for you and your users.
+---